siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

 with the ``verdi process report`` command).
 Moreover, they are stored in the **output_parameters** node under the key ``warnings``.

+.. _siesta-restart:

 Restarts
 --------

-A restarting capability is implemented through the optional input **parent_calc_folder**, :py:class:`RemoteData  <aiida.orm.RemoteData>`, which represents the remote scratch folder for a previous calculation.
+A restarting capability is implemented through the optional input **parent_calc_folder**, :py:class:`RemoteData  <aiida.orm.RemoteData>`, which represents the remote scratch folder (`remote_folder` output) of a previous calculation.

 The density-matrix file is copied from the old calculation scratch folder to the new calculation's one.